mrcbax/frwl/README.md

 Guidelines
 ---

 Your traceroute logs should have a bunch of data. but if there are a bunch of `***` next to a hop then you're behind some sort of nasty filtering firewall.
 Pop a hole in it to get clean data.
 We want hostnames not just latency.
 It's probably a good idea to be using a VPN for this.
 Use one really close to you to cut down on the hops.
-I highly recommend NordVPN.
+I highly recommend NordVPN, though TOR may be a better option for anonymity and its free.

 Watch for updates to the script they may be important for data processing.
 You may have to work them into your environment somehow.